shadowmoon-waltz/bitcoin-wallet/README.md

 Changed default send coins screen default fee category from normal to ms low, sweep wallet feature fee category from normal to ms low, and raise fee feature fee category from priority to ms high.

+The dynamic fee category used for fee raise has been changed to mempool.space high.
+Don't check if you have available funds for fee raise against static default tx fee when determining if the transaction fee raise option is possible for transactions in the transaction list.
+Like upstream, it will still check the fee against the dynamic fees when you actually click the option to try.

 tl;dr changes: small build changes, small ui changes, mempool.space fee categories, enhanced fee preview alongside fee categories, and changes to default fee category (usually reduces fees relative to upstream) ~~formerly reduces fee overpaying with segwit unlike previous upstream project in some common cases~~